sappelhoff/pyprep/README.rst

 **ALPHA SOFTWARE.**
 **This package is currently in its early stages of iteration.**
 **It may change both its internals or its user-facing API in the near future.**
-**Any feedback and ideas on how to improve either of these is more than welcome!**
+**Any feedback and ideas on how to improve either of these is welcome!**
 **Use this software at your own risk.**

 Installation